-^{1} In addition, size of specified business operators is also a factor to enhance ML/TF risks.
+^{2} In addition, size of specified business operators is also a factor to enhance ML/TF risks.
 The more transactions are conducted, the more difficult to identify and trace the criminal proceeds in transactions.
 In other words, the bigger the business grows, the higher ML/TF risks exist, in general.
-To mitigate such risks, the Act on Prevention of Transfer of Criminal Proceeds requires business operators to develop adequate AML/CFT internal control system including implementation of ongoing employee transing, as a part of obligation to properly conduct CDD measures including verification at the time of the transactions.
+To mitigate such risks, the Act on Prevention of Transfer of Criminal Proceeds requires business operators to develop adequate AML/CFT internal control system including implementation of ongoing employee training, as a part of obligation to properly conduct CDD measures including verification at the time of the transactions.
 This is the approach to mitigate ML/TF risks by developing AML/CFT internal control system consistent with the size of business.
-In addition, the Act stipulates that competent administrative authorities may request submission of reports/materials, conduct onsite inspections, provide guidance, issue rectification orders, etc. to specified business operators, as well as the National Public Safety Commission may make opinion statements to competent administrative authorities and conduct inquiries necessary for making such statements.

-Table 1 [Number of Cleared Money Laundering Cases (Committed by Boryokudan Gangsters) under the Act on Punishment of Organized Crimes and Anti-Drug Special Provisions Law (2013-2015)]
+Table 1 [Number of Cleared Money Laundering Cases (Committed by Boryokudan Gangsters) under the Act on Punishment of Organized Crimes and Anti-Drug Special Provisions Law (2014-2016)]

-Category r 2013 2014 2015
+Year Category 2014 2015 2016

-Cleared cases of money laundering offenses 282 300 389
+Cleared cases of money laundering offenses 300 389 388

-Cases by Boryokudan gangsters 85 60 94
+Cases by Boryokudan gangsters 60 94 76

-Ratio (%) 30.1% 20.0% 24.2%
+Ratio (%) 20.0% 24.2% 19.6%